charleshardt/codingFieldNotes/README.md

 2. document my learning path

 ## Where I Came From
 In 2020, when I was at the height of my powers as a concert violinist, the world shut down and they tried to lock us in our homes.
-I escaped into the world of web development, winding through [The Angela Yu Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+I escaped, winding through [The Angela Yu Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
 In 2021, the bastards wouldn't let me go back to playing the violin because I wouldn't take their damn experimental shots.
-So I shook the dust off my sandals and dove into the maritime industry, where I worked as a commercial captain for a number of years.
-Now that the dust is settled there, I am returning to my original plan and steering a course towards frontend web development.
+So I shook the dust off my sandals and dove into the maritime industry, where I worked as a commercial captain for some years.
+Now that the dust is settled there, I am returning to my original plan and steering a true course towards frontend web development.

 ## My Path
 ### Coursework